combient/nodebb-plugin-medals/README.md

 - Global template page where every medal is available to see.
 Sort of a gallery.
   - Maybe also who it has been awarded to.
-- Add WHEN a medal was awarded to a user.
-This is available but not implemented in UI.
 - Allow users to show off their medals.
   - Next to their name in posts?
   - In their profile?